Should you worry about a mosquito that lands on you with its bum in the air?

 Throughout Botswana, we found that some businesses wouldn’t accept Mastercard but did accept Visa Cards.
 This happened particularly in the more remote areas, and sometimes only cash was accepted.

-Out in the bush, cash is king and many of the national park gates, kiosks or ‘tuckshops’ only take cash, no card.
+Cash is king in the bush, and many of the national park gates, kiosks or ‘tuckshops’ only take cash, no card.

 6. Botswana Currency